rbdldev/IfKThenX/README.md

 });
 ```

 All values in IfKThenX are stored as an array of bytes.
-You have to provide the data point type, at least for states meant to be written to the bus.
+You have to provide the data point type, at least for states to be written to the bus.
 But to be consistent, you should always initiate the value.
 Learn more about data point types at [knx.org](https://support.knx.org/hc/en-us/articles/115001133744-Datapoint-Type).

 Now you need another bus state that represents the effect of your **x**.